RuiRioPina/LAPR2-20-21/docs/SprintB/US_8/US_8.md

-# US XXX - XXXX XXXX
+# US 8 - Register a new clinical analysis laboratory

 ## 1. Requirements Engineering